senzee1984/micr0_shell/README.md

 2. Regarding the port value, in theory, any port will not generate Null byte.
 However, due to the implementation of eliminating Null-byte, port `65280` is not usable.

-3. On `Windows 11`, `double-clicking` the shellcode loader program will cause the shell session to exit quickly.
+3. On `Windows 11`, `double-clicking` the shellcode loader program/script will cause the shell session to exit quickly.
 However, if you launch it through `CMD` or `PowerShell`, the shell session will remain active until you disconnect from the server.
 This issue is currently under investigation and appears to be related to the shellcode itself.

 ## Future Plan